Updated November 15, 2022

-As we respond to changing conditions around Covid-19, we continue to adjust our policies to keep congregants safe while allowing for individual choice about how to maintain personal safety.
+The Board of Trustees, in conjunction with our Health Protocols Committee, continuously monitors the changing conditions around Covid-19.
+As we have several times over the past few years, we adjust our policies to keep congregants safe while allowing for individual choice about how to maintain personal safety.

 The following policy change was approved by the board of trustees on November 15, 2022: